10 amazing benefits of serverless technology

 “Serverless” technology has two different definitive camps, each that describes their application architecture.

 On the other end of the stick, there is Function as a Service or FaaS.
 FaaS features an application that runs parts of their code through event triggers.
-The serverless architecture allows apps to evoke functions on demand.
+Serverless architecture allows apps to evoke functions on demand.
 This is useful as it provides flexibility for server-side applications.

 Now that we’ve broken down the use cases of serverless architecture, let’s dive deeper.
 Here are 9 benefits to using a serverless architecture for your project.